Tom Lamb (footballer)

 As a junior, Lamb played at Edithvale-Aspendale Junior Football Club.

 AFL career

-Lamb was drafted to the Eagles in the 2014 AFL Draft.
+Lamb was drafted to the Eagles in the 2014 AFL draft.
 He made his AFL debut in Round 1, 2015 against the Western Bulldogs starting as the substitute.
-After coming on late in the game, Lamb gathered 10 touches, took 4 marks and scored a goal as the Eagles lost by 10 points to the home team.
+After coming on during the first quarter, Lamb gathered 10 touches, took 4 marks and scored a goal as the Eagles lost by 10 points to the home team.
 He was delisted by West Coast at the end of the 2017 season.

 WAFL career

-Since being drafted to the West Coast Eagles Lamb has played the majority of his football for the Eagle's feeder club, East Perth Football Club in the West Australian Football League (WAFL).
+Since being drafted to the West Coast Eagles Lamb has played the majority of his football for the Eagles' feeder club, East Perth Football Club in the West Australian Football League (WAFL).
 In his first season, he impressed at the Royals playing 10 games and kicking 17 goals.